martinsnathalia/data-anonymization-techniques/README.md

 # Data Anonymization

 This notebook is about using anonymization techniques on some features.

-Two dataset were used to achieve this goal.
+Two dataset were used to execute the proposed activities.
 One dataset contains data related to COVID-19 exams in the Ceará State, while the other is about zones in the same state.

 The anonymization techniques utilized were suppression and generalization: full-domain generalization and sub-tree generalization scheme.